aditya3322/hibernate/README.md

 	private String pincode;
 }
 ```
-Create primary key was a composite key using @EmbeddedId which call as surrogate key
+Create primary key as a composite key using @EmbeddedId which call as surrogate key
 ```java
 @Entity
 @Table(name = "users")